generalui/git-genui/README.md

-# git-genui - a command-line tool for streamlining developer workflow for GIT and PivotalTracker
+# git-genui - streamlined GenUI developer workflow

-* Generate well-formatted git commit message:
-  * tracker story ID
-  * semantic changes
-  * coauthors
-* Update tracker stories:
-  * create new stories during commits
-  * automatically start unstarted stories with first commit
-  * automatically add a comment to the story for each related commit
-* Command line tools for managing tracker stories
-* Easy, interactive git staging
+> ### The git-genui mission: maximize programmer productivity and happiness
+> ### The git-genui strategy: minimize flow-state-interruptions, time and effort spent on our daily non-programing tasks.

-### Demo: `git genui commit`
+# Demo: `git genui commit`

 Git-genui's commit command helps every step of the way: